 We mentioned your well-maintained system will use less electricity.
 This results in savings for you.
 But really all reasons for maintenance we touched on mean savings for you.
 You may save money by catching an issue before it becomes a costly repair or maybe even get several more years of use out of your system before needing to replace it.
 You could save money by having a warranty in place to cover necessary repairs or by preventing costly medical treatment for carbon monoxide or allergens and pollutants in your home.
 The bottom line is that all the reasons for maintenance will improve your bottom line.
 The small investment in regular HVAC maintenance is well worth the savings you find in other areas of maintenance, repair, and utility costs.

 Now you are aware of many of the main reasons for maintenance.
 But you may still be asking, “What exactly is HVAC maintenance?”
 Professional HVAC companies will offer a maintenance agreement to be sure your HVAC system is as efficient as possible.
 A good maintenance plan includes a full inspection and service of your HVAC system.
 Madd Air offers a complete maintenance plan to divide the service between two visits per year.
 This way, we can ensure your AC system is in optimum condition when you need it most in summer, and your heating system is in optimum condition when you need it most in winter!
-Both services provide a thorough cleaning and inspection, servicing the moving parts of the system that are accessible, testing the appropriate components, and making adjustments as needed.
+Both services provide a thorough cleaning and inspection, servicing the moving parts of the system that is accessible, testing the appropriate components, and making adjustments as needed.
 Our Diamond Club Maintenance members also receive a discount on any repair costs recommended in the inspection!

 Remember: you value your car enough to have the oil changed.
 You value your health enough to have checkups.
 Your HVAC system is perhaps one of the most valuable parts of your home.
-Keep your system well maintained, and it will provide you with comfort with fewer issues for years to come.
+Keep your system well maintained, and it will provide you with the comfort with fewer issues for years to come.